YellowJacketLinux/LFS/tlive-lfs.md

 Most people can skip this.

-TeXLive ships with the metric compatible URW clones of the Adobe Base35 Postscript Level 2 fonts.
+TeXLive ships with the metric compatible URW++ clones of the Adobe Base35 Postscript Level 2 fonts.

 If you happen to have the genuine Adobe Base35 fonts installed in the